prabhuravichandran/prabhuravichandran.github.io/_posts/2025-12-23-hello-world.md

 **De Bono Rule Applied**: Rule 8 (break into smaller units).
 Multi-step reasoning is decomposed into discrete thought-action pairs.

 **Tradeoffs**: Each iteration requires an LLM call, increasing latency and cost.
-However, this trades performance for transparency and debuggabilityâ€”every reasoning step is observable.
+However, this trades performance for transparency and debuggability every reasoning step is observable.

 ### Sequential Coordination